mdnaimul22/bd_business_dir/README.md

 # BD Business Directory

-A robust Python Flask application designed to manage and display a directory of businesses.
-This application utilizes a SQLite database for efficient data storage and offers a user-friendly web interface for searching, viewing, and managing shop details.
+This application utilizes a SQLite database that offers a user-friendly web interface for searching, viewing, and managing shop details.

 ## Features